polyverse/logrus_context_hook/README.md

 )

 func main() {

 	// Add the Context Hook
-  log.AddHook(logrus_context_hook.NewContextHook("Context", // First parameter is the field name to look for context at
-    []string{"ServerId", "RequestId", "HostId"} //Second parameter is the list of keys in that context to look for.
+	log.AddHook(logrus_context_hook.NewContextHook("Context", // First parameter is the field name to look for context at []string{"ServerId", "RequestId", "HostId"})) //Second parameter is the list of keys in that context to look for.
-  ))

 	// Then log with as you do
-  log.Infof("Hello from Logger...");
+	log.Infof("Test2: Hello from Logger...");

-  // OR Log with Context field Name ctx := log.WithValue(context.Background(), "ServerId", "DemoServer") log.WithField("Context", ctx).Infof("Hello from Logger with context under field 'Context'")
+	// OR Log with Context field Name ctx := context.WithValue(context.Background(), "ServerId", "DemoServer")
+	log.WithField("Context", ctx).Infof("Test2: Hello from Logger with context under field 'Context'")

-  // EXCEPT Log without Context field name, and hook does nothing ctx = log.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'")
+	// EXCEPT Log without Context field name, and hook does nothing ctx = context.WithValue(context.Background(), "RequestId", "Don't Want this logged") log.WithField("NotContextField", ctx).Infof("Test2: Hello from Logger with context under field 'NotContextField'") }

-}
 ```